ufangYang/psychophysio-methods-textbook/README.md

 German technical terms appear [in brackets] when genuinely helpful for students at a German university.
 Not everywhere, just where needed.

-## The Journey: 2021 → 2024 → Now

-**2021:** Started teaching five methods (EEG, EOG, EDA, EMG, ECG).
-Struggled to find one comprehensive textbook.

-**2024:** Added EGG because gut-brain connection matters for psychology and wellbeing.
-Decided to build this student-centered resource.
-First cohort of motivated students contributed.

-**Now (2024/25):** Made it public.
-Still refining as I teach.
-Students asking excellent questions.
-Finding papers I missed.
-Explaining things more clearly than I did.

-Rather than hoard this in lecture notes, we're building together.
-Every semester adds voices.
-The textbook gets richer.

-**You're joining an ongoing conversation**, not reading a finished product.

 ## Academic Integrity